simoncblyth/opticks/notes/issues/tboolean-proxy-scan.rst

 * TODO: get domain extent into the report
-* TODO: automate the rdvmax cuts based on the compression bin sizes for the fdomain in use
+* DONE: automate the rdvmax cuts based on the compression bin sizes for the fdomain in use

 ::